 - Bot-functioning errors might affect the quality of financial reports.

 - Automation algorithms that are poorly designed might lead to costly errors.

-Therefore, companies need to have a solid governance model in place to keep the RPA accountable throughout its lifecycle.
+Therefore, companies must have a solid governance model to keep the RPA accountable throughout its lifecycle.

 How to Make Efficient Use of RPA and Prevent Potential Risks?

 Companies must implement policies defining the selection, use, and development of RPA.
-It is also vital to educate and train the employees before using RPA in any business operation is vital.
+Educating and training the employees before using RPA in any business operation is vital.
 For financial reporting services, you need to implement the software in the right manner:

 RPA implementation phases

-- Development: Developers need to perform activities to have complete control of RPA functioning, preventing risks such as the ineffective design of the bot, or it becomes unable to meet the defined objective or deadline.
+- Development: Developers need to perform activities to have complete control of RPA functioning, preventing risks such as the ineffective design of the bot or its becoming unable to meet the defined objective or deadline.

 - Implementation: It is vital for companies to deeply consider the effects of automation on IT risk assessment and get deep insights into the IT aspects designed to support RPA-powered processes.

-- Monitoring: Monitoring is the continuous process of controlling the effective use of automation in processes.
-Moreover, having monitoring and supervision programs are critical to assess the functionality of bots.
+- Monitoring: Monitoring is the continuous process of controlling the effective use of automation in accounting processes.
+Moreover, monitoring and supervision programs are critical to assessing bots’ functionality.

 Functions that RPA Might be Unable to Perform

 Though RPA proves to be very helpful in certain cases, it is not a solution to all operational issues that often arise in a company.
 Tasks with which RPA might not suit: